New Build Properties

 Buying a new build home means your Conveyancing Solicitor has to make additional inspections to ensure your best interests are protected.
 These include checking:

-• the developer and the local authority has agreed that the latter will take over the maintenance of the estate’s roads and footpaths
+- the developer and the local authority have agreed that the latter will take over the maintenance of the estate’s roads and footpaths

 We will ensure all these checks are completed quickly and if there are any concerns, the potential consequences will be explained to you.
 Our team will ensure that your best interests are protected at every stage of the purchase.